jgvictores/awesome-deep-reinforcement-learning/README.md

 ### RL/DRL Algorithms

-#### RL/DRL algorithm classifaction adapted from Reinforcement Learning Specialization
+#### RL/DRL algorithm classification adapted from Reinforcement Learning Specialization

 Classification of RL algorithms adapted from [Reinforcement Learning Specialization](https://www.coursera.org/specializations/reinforcement-learning) (Martha & Adam White, from University of Alberta and Alberta Machine Intelligence Institute, on Coursera, 2019-20).
 Note that another major separation is off/on policy RL algorithms.
 DRL methods would fit into function approximators.